MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## September 26, 2024

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 129.0.2792.65) and Microsoft Edge Extended Stable Channel (128.0.2739.90)** which incorporate the latest updates of the Chromium project.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## September 19, 2024